MasoniteFramework/docs/README.md

 If you are more of a visual learner you can watch Masonite related tutorial videos at [MasoniteCasts.com](https://masonitecasts.com)
 {% endhint %}

-**NOTE: Masonite 2.3 is no longer compatible with the `masonite-cli` tool.
-Please uninstall that by running `pip uninstall masonite-cli`.
-If you do not uninstall `masonite-cli` you will have command clashes**

 ## Some Notable Features Shipped With Masonite

 * Easily send emails with the Mail Provider and the SMTP and Mailgun drivers.